Vancia100/handlingslistan-next/README.md

 # Handlingslistan

 A turborepo implementation of handlingslistan.
 Currently in early state, and does have some issues.
 On top of moving to a separe backend the auth is also moved to BetterAuth.
-No of the endpoints have been moved to TRPC.
+None of the endpoints have been moved to TRPC.
-A free to self host list

 ## TODO

 ### Monorepo:

 - [ ] Migrate to TRPC where it makes sense.
-- [ ] Make sure that Lint and format scripts work.
+- [x] Make sure that Linting works.
-- []
+- [ ] Formatting works
+- [ ] Propper environment variable management
+- [ ] Remove hard coded localhost to build stuff

 ### Old stuff: